-At the Spirit Lake Nation, our Dakota People have traditions of athletic sports contests, including horse racing, foot racing, contests of athletic skill such as ball gaming, archery, target shooting, fishing, hunting, wrestling, competitive dancing, and in the past 150 years, rodeo, basketball, football, and baseball, and similar games.
-To promote funding for students to attend games, other education related and civic purposes, our promotional clubs often conduct raffles for traditional prizes, such as quilts, hand-made goods, traditional items, such as fishing rods and reels, hunting rifles, etc., and cash prizes of minimal value.
-Today, these games are essential "social games" engaged in by our people in connection with traditional celebrations and ceremonies, such as pow-wows, rodeos, and school sports contests.
+At the Standing Rock Sioux Tribe, our Lakota and Dakota People have traditions of athletic sports contests, including horse racing, foot racing, contests of athletic skill such as hand games, ball games, stick games, archery, target shooting, fishing, hunting, wrestling, competitive dancing, and in the past 150 years, rodeo, basketball, football, and baseball, and similar games.
+To promote funding for students to attend games, other education related and civic purposes that raise funds for our veterans to conduct services at our social events, these promotional clubs often conduct raffles for traditional prizes, such as quilts, hand-made goods, traditional items, such as fishing rods and reels, hunting equipment, etc., and cash prizes of minimal value.
+Annually, monthly or weekly we host traditional celebrations and ceremonies at our tribal government headquarters, districts, and communities, which include pow-wows, masquerades, rodeos, dances and school sports contests.
+Today, Class I games are also essential "social games" engaged in by our people in connection with socializing to educate the young, provide spiritual and community support, pass down oral cultural, traditional knowledge and values: examples are story-telling by elders to children, gatherings of elders for support and community, and adult and youth discussion and debate of community activities that may find expression at school, church, community centers and homes.
 Tribal games such as these are Class I and subject to the regulation of the Tribe, pursuant to the plain language of the statute.
 This is an essential aspect of Indian Self-Determination and the NIGC must not interfere with our Class I Gaming.